 Configure Automatic Password Provision and Sync Passwords

 When migrating from Classic SEG with Google to SEG V2 with Google, you are provided with an Automatic Password Provision feature.
-You can enable or disable the Password Provision as per your requirement.
+You can activate or deactivate the Password Provision as per your requirement.

 - Navigate to Configure.